Vanishing theorems for pseudo-effective line bundles

-\begin{theorem}[=Theorem \ref{MainThm1}] Let $\pi:X\rightarrow Y$ be a holomorphic surjection from a compact K\"ahler manifold $X$ of dimension $n$ to a compact K\"ahler manifold $Y$ of dimension $m$.
+This completes the proof. \end{proof} We can now prove our Theorem~\ref{MainThm1} and Theorem~\ref{MainThm4}. \begin{theorem}[=Theorem \ref{MainThm1}] Let $\pi:X\rightarrow Y$ be a holomorphic surjection from a compact K\"ahler manifold $X$ of dimension $n$ to a compact K\"ahler manifold $Y$ of dimension $m$.
 Let $L$ be a holomorphic Hermitian line bundle over $X$ equipped with a singular Hermitian metric $h$ and $T$ a closed positive $(1,1)$-current on $Y$.
 We assume that $\image\Theta_{L,h}\geq \pi^*T$.
 Then

 \end{theorem}

 \begin{proof} We use the notation in Theorem \ref{thm:construction of representatives}.
 It is enough to show that the map $\varphi_{p,q}$ is actually the zero map.
 We will prove that $[b]=0\in H^{p+q}(X,K_X\otimes L\otimes \mathcal{I}(h))$ by the Hausdorff property of the cohomology group.
 In general, one cannot directly find a solution $u$ satisfying $\bar\partial u=b$.
 Let $\omega_X$ and $\omega_Y$ be K\"ahler metrics on $X$ and $Y$ respectively, such that $\omega_X\geq \pi^*\omega_Y$.